 The characteristics of this syndrome are a mixed venous-lymphatic malformation usually involving the extremities.
-There is usually a port wine like stain on the affected limb and there is usually a difference in size between the affected and nonaffected limb, the affected one being larger.
+There is typically a port wine-like stain on the affected limb, and there is usually a difference in size between the affected and nonaffected limb, the affected one being more prominent.
 The growth tends to be slowly progressive and can be painful with cramping.

 There is currently no cure for KTS, and treatment is centered around preventing progression and controlling symptoms.
 Your care team at Arkansas Children's will work with you to create the best treatment plan for your child.
 Treatment options include: